-Keeping the running costs to a minimum
+How to keep hot tub running costs to a minimum

 - Invest in a thermal cover.
 The cover will need to be removed when the spa is in use but during heating times it will insulate the whole tub and reduce costs by about 20%.

 - Install one of the thermal floor mats for the Helsinki.
 It’s cheap, easy to install and will reduce thermal heat loss through the base of the tub.
 You can even make your own from thermal underlay rolls like this one.
-You could get serious here and install a 100mm thick insulation board underneath the hot tub.
+You could get serious and install a 100mm thick insulation board underneath the hot tub.
 These boards can be cut to size and shape to suit your hot tub location.

 - Always replace the lid when not in use and when heating the tub.
 Hot air rises so make sure you trap it in there.